Is there an age limit to apply for the Wholetime firefighter recruitment process?

 I already hold Maths and English qualifications at Level 2, do I still have to do the online tests?

-Yes, as part of the recruitment process all applicants will have to complete the same process, this includes the online Ability Tests measuring Verbal, Numerical, and Mechanical reasoning.
+Yes, usually our recruitment process requires all applicants to complete the same process, this includes the online Ability Tests measuring Verbal, Numerical, and Mechanical reasoning.

-If I do not successfully pass the fitness test will I get the opportunity to re-take this?
+If I do not successfully pass the bleep test will I get the opportunity to re-take this?

 We are unable to offer the opportunity to re-take any element of the recruitment process, however we have extensive information including training guides you may choose to undertake in preparation for the fitness test here.